CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 which wouldn't have been possible to calculate with the code before the refactor.

+In fact, with the above change we can now basically calculate any probability result we could want.

 # hath god forsaken me?

-And with the above change, the calculation functions are effectively feature-complete to calculate any probability result I could want.
 So now, it was time for answers.

 After writing out this math & code, I opened up a Python interpreter, loaded in the code, and started running some numbers: